bguedj/bguedj.github.io/_pages/team.md

 ## Joining my group

-If you are interested in a faculty or permanent researcher position: contact me.
+If you are interested in a faculty or permanent researcher position: please contact me.

-If you are interested in a postdoc position: contact me.
+If you are interested in a postdoc position: please contact me.

 If you are interested in a PhD position: please check this [webpage](https://www.ucl.ac.uk/ai-centre/study) and prepare a draft of your research proposal prior to contacting me.
 For your application to be fully considered, you should ideally link your proposal to my research interests and highlight why you would list me as potential supervisor.